William Mellis Christie

-William Mellis Christie (5 January 1829 – 14 June 1900) is the namesake for the Canadian Mr. Christie brand of cookies and biscuits, owned by Nabisco.
+William Mellis Christie (5 January 1829 – 14 June 1900) is the namesake for the Canadian Mr. Christie brand of cookies and biscuits, owned by Mondelez International.

 Christie was born in Huntly, Aberdeenshire, Scotland, the only child of John Christie and Jane Grant.
 He apprenticed as a baker before arriving in Canada in 1848.

 The Christie Bakery

 With Alexander Brown, Christie co-founded a city bakery in Toronto, which became Christie, Brown and Company in 1853.
 By the 1880s, Christie's was considered to be the largest manufacturer of biscuits in Canada.

 The firm's primary plant in Toronto covered 300000 sqft.
 The business opened a $1 million biscuit factory in Winnipeg, Manitoba, a region where spring wheat (the type of wheat in bakery flour) is a major crop, in February 1932.

 The product had a market base in all parts of the country but does not appear to have penetrated export markets to any degree before Christie's death.
 The product line, of which there were more than 400 varieties of cakes and biscuits, was carefully monitored for quality by Christie himself.

 In October 1934, George Morrow and his brother Frederick K. Morrow owned the Christie, Brown Company, and had controlling interest in the Gold Dust Corporation, the American Linseed Company, the Standard Milling Company, the Ward Baking Company, United Cigar Stores Limited, and United Stores, Inc.

 The no par common stock of the Christie, Brown Company was removed from the list on the New York Stock Exchange in March 1932.

 Today Mr. Christie is a brand under Nabisco and as part of Mondelez International with products in the Canadian market.
 Mr. Christie Bakery and Outlet was located at 23 Park Lawn Road in Etobicoke before closing.